 On delivery I was shocked at the weight of it, but once spread across my body it didn’t seem like much at all.
 It was soothing and has definitely helped, after a few nights I began falling asleep faster, and now I am surprised to write I want an even heavier blanket.

-The verdict: will a weighted blanket help with symptoms of autism?
+REVIEW: Will a weighted blanket help with symptoms of autism?

 Nicki Rodriguez’s eight year old son Harrison, who has an autism diagnosis as well as sensory processing disorder and global development delay, has been benefiting from a weighted blanket for a while.